pmitros/school-committee/README.md

     with areas of interest and excel in those areas.
 That's key to supporting diversity and leads to passing of basic math and literacy exams as a side-effect.
-The language immersion programs are a validated example of how this can work at CPSD [read more](excellence)
+The language immersion programs are a validated example of how this can work at CPSD.
+[Read more](excellence)

 Ideas I support, but not in my platform